pekinczyk/ThreeJS-Online-Game/readme.md

 # Install dependencies (only the first time)
 npm install

-# Run the local server at localhost:8080
+# Run the local server at localhost:8081
-npm run dev

-# Build for production in the dist/ directory
-npm run build
+npm start

 ```